 Authorization

-Authorisation of the NCA by EMSA, or of the LCA (implementing a local system) by the NCA should be subject to the identification of the individuals in their organization responsible for the security management and security implementation:
+Authorisation of the NCA by EMSA should be subject to the identification of the individuals responsible for the security management and security implementation:

-The National Competent Authority with administrator role willing to be authorised to gain initial access to SafeSeaNet will be contacting the MSS which administers the SSN User Accounts and Authorities.
-The authorities’ details will be declared in the “Welcome on Board” document provided by EMSA for the access to the browser-based web and for the XML message-based interfaces.
-The “Conditions of Use for SafeSeaNet Data exchange through the STIRES interface” will be the equivalent for accessing the SSN streaming interface;

-The National Competent Authority with administrator role can create any SSN users under its responsibility.
-Authorisation of these users accessing the National SSN system should be subject to a security agreement (equivalent to the ones described aforementioned) between the NCA and the user.
+The individuals in the NCA responsible for the security management and security implementation will be identified in the “Welcome on Board” document provided by EMSA.

 SSN Authorities should grant access only to users in accordance with the rules in the IFCD Chapter 3

 Authorization is made at business layer and depends on the user access rights linked to each SSN user.
 The definition of the SSN functional groups, roles and associated permissions (access rights) can be found in the IFCD - Chapter 3.
 The adoption of 2-way SSL (with EMSA CA) for incoming and outgoing communications provides mutual authentication.
-To protect users’ attempts to masquerade other users from a different Member State during the message exchange protocol, an authorization process has been introduced in combination with authentication: the identification of the distinguished name information contained in the digital certificate installed at Member State application level has been made accessible to the central SSN system.
+To protect users’ attempts to masquerade other users from a different Member State during the message exchange protocol, an authorization process should be applied in combination with authentication: the identification of the distinguished name information contained in the digital certificate installed at Member State application level must be made accessible to the central SSN system.

-The central SSN system processes this information in order to authorize users to access the resources for which privileges have been granted.
+The central SSN system and National SSN systems process the user authentication and access rights information in order to authorize users to access the resources for which permissions have been granted.

 A review of the authorisation (access rights) should be performed at each system level at least each year or whenever there is an upgrade of the SSN security policy affecting the authorisation protocol (e.g. change in the access right policy):

-review the user access rights at regular intervals (at least each year), and after any user status change (promotion, downgrading, transfer, termination) and change in the SSN access right policy;
+review the users’ access rights at regular intervals (at least each year), and after any user status change (promotion, downgrading, transfer, termination) and change in the SSN access right policy;

 more frequent review of privileged ("super user") access rights.

-Traceability and Accountability
+Non-repudiation

 Central SSN system allows the verification of the history, location, or application of the information from the mandatory system functionalities (as per IFCD – chapter 2.3) by means of documented recorded identification.
 NCAs are responsible for collecting this security data at national level.

 The following actions shall be traced and the records shall be available to the data provider of the information upon request: